 If you do have multiple policies, you may be able to claim with each fund or insurer for the same illness or injury.
 However, it’s important to remember that every policy has its own conditions and definitions.
 Success with one claim does not automatically mean you’ll be successful with other claims.

 If you have more than one TPD policy, speak to a specialised lawyer before starting your claims.
-Managing multiple claims can be challenging, and without the right legal advice you might not get the payouts you deserve.
+Managing multiple claims can be challenging, and without the right legal advice, you might not get the payouts you deserve.

 Generally speaking, you cannot return to work after receiving a TPD payout.
 However, some policies may allow you to resume work in special circumstances.
-This can include:

 It’s absolutely vital that you do not return to work unless your policy allows you to.
 Resuming work without a valid reason can put your TPD benefit at risk.
 To find out more, check out our comprehensive guide on returning to work after a TPD claim.